edgware/edgware/fabric.docs/README.txt

 3.1 CONFIGURING LOGGING

-The level of detail included in log output can be controlled via the configuration file fabricConfig_default.properties in the directory:
+The level of detail included in log output can be controlled via the configuration file logging.properties in the directory:

 	Windows: %FABRIC_HOME%\osgi\configuration